We sat down with Ed LaHood, CEO at Thyng, LLC, to discuss 3D Medical Imaging and other exciting things coming to the MedReality platform.

-And now, what we’re doing, which is also amazing, to introduce this technology to everyone, including physicians, including patients, including educators at, whether they’re medical schools or universities, introduce to researchers.
-What we’re doing is we’ve started a marketplace that we call the MedReality marketplace.
-The marketplace will focus on having 3-D models, which is a fantastic 3-D model of real anatomies from real people that show real medical cases.
-Some of them may be healthy, some of them may be abnormal or diseased, but the whole idea is to have a marketplace of incredible real-world 3D anatomies that allow people to learn to understand.
-To be able to, whether they’re physicians, whether they’re students, whether they’re researchers, or whether they’re patients, to really allow folks to have a broader, better, more complete understanding of what’s going on inside their body.
+And now, what we’re doing, which is also amazing, is to introduce this technology to everyone, including physicians, including patients, including educators at, whether they’re medical schools or universities, introduce to researchers.
+So what we’re doing is we’ve started a marketplace that we call the MedReality marketplace.
+The marketplace will focus on having 3-D models, a fantastic 3-D model of real anatomies from real people who show real medical cases.
+Some of them may be healthy, some may be abnormal or diseased, but the whole idea is to have a marketplace of incredible real-world 3D anatomies that allow people to learn to understand.
+To be able to, whether they’re physicians, students, researchers, or patients, enable folks to have a broader, better, more complete understanding of what’s going on inside their bodies.

 3D Medical Imaging Illustrates Damage COVID-19 Causes